Rsantct/pe.audio.sys/pe.audio.sys/README.md

 ### Gain and Eq stage:

-    level           xx [add]               xx in dB, use add for a relative adjustment balance         xx [add]
+    level           xx [add]               'xx' in dB, use 'add' for a relative adjustment balance         xx [add]
     treble          xx [add]
     bass            xx [add]